-Reference to accessibility is the last item in the list of design considerations in this 2021 apartment guide from Victoria.
+Reference to accessibility is the last item in the list of design considerations in the 2021 better apartment standards from Victoria.
 However, it is a good reference with technical advice.
 Victoria says 50% of apartments should have as a minimum:

 - A clear door opening of at least 850mm at the entrance and main bedroom